js-sonr/shoelace/docs/pages/getting-started/form-controls.md

 ### Required Fields

 To make a field required, use the `required` attribute.
 Required fields will automatically receive a `*` after their labels.
-This is configurable through the `--sl-input-required-content` custom property.
+This is configurable through the `--nu-input-required-content` custom property.

 The form will not be submitted if a required field is incomplete.